Lewis Downing

-Lewis Downing (c.
-1823 - November 9, 1872), also known by his Cherokee name ᎷᏫ ᏌᏩᎾᏍᎩ ("Lewie-za-wau-na-skie") served as Chief of the Cherokee Nation from 1867 to 1872.
+Lewis Downing (ᎷᏫ ᏌᏩᎾᏍᎩ or "Lewie-za-wau-na-skie"; c.
+1823 - November 9, 1872) served as Chief of the Cherokee Nation from 1867 to 1872.
 After the death of John Ross, he was elected to a full term as Principal Chief.
 Downing worked to heal divisions in the tribe following removal to the Indian Territory and the American Civil War.
 He was elected to a second term in 1871, but died in 1872.
 The Cherokee Council chose William P. Ross as his successor.

 Background

 Downing was born in eastern Tennessee in about 1823 to Samuel Downing and his wife Susan Daugherty, who were both Cherokee with mixed European ancestry.
 The young Downing attended school at the Valley Town Mission in North Carolina.
 In 1839, Downing and his family went west during the Trail of Tears, the forced removal of the Cherokee people from the southeastern United States.
 The family was part of the emigration group led by Jesse Bushyhead.

 In 1839, the Downings arrived in what is now Adair County, Oklahoma.
 They settled near the site where Reverend Evan Jones had reorganized the Baptist Mission after its removal from North Carolina.
 Lewis Downing continued his education at Baptist Mission.